r5d/acmens/README.md

 ## revoking a certificate

-First, you will need to the user account key for Let's Encrypt that was used when the certifacate was signed.
+First, you will need to the user account key for Let's Encrypt that was used when the certificate was signed.

 Second, you will need the PEM encoded signed certificate that was produced by `acmens`.